alxmrs/pandoc-website-template/README.md

 ![pages-deploy](https://github.com/alxmrs/pandoc-website-template/workflows/pages-deploy/badge.svg)
 ![shellcheck](https://github.com/alxmrs/pandoc-website-template/workflows/shellcheck/badge.svg)

-A template to build static websites with [Pandoc](https://pandoc.org/) & [Github Actions](http://github.com/actions).
+A template to build static websites with [Pandoc](https://pandoc.org/).

 ## Use

 ### `build`

 `bin/build` walks the source directory, invokes Pandoc on each file, and copies assets to a destination folder.
+It also gathers all files not named "index.md" into an RSS feed.

 This tool is configurable by environment variables.